gohugoio/hugo/content/en/templates/introduction.md

 ## Hugo parameters

 Hugo provides the option of passing values to your template layer through your [site configuration][config] (i.e. for site-wide values) or through the metadata of each specific piece of content (i.e. the [front matter]).
-You can define any values of any type and use them however you want in your templates, as long as the values are supported by the [front matter format](/content-management/front-matter#front-matter-formats).

 ## Use content (`Page`) parameters